-Digital technologies have become the glue between our residents and the children that come and visit us.
-New attitudes, partnerships and digital tools have created a culture shift at Woffington House in Tredegar, South Wales.
+Digital technologies have become the glue between our residents and the children that come and visit us. digital tools have created a culture shift at Woffington House in Tredegar, South Wales.
 Staff are now reaching for a very different type of tablet.